rbq/renee-site/views/concept.md

     before '/blog/:id' do
       @blog = Blog.get(params[:id])
     end

     get '/blog/:id' do
       @blog
     end

     put '/blog/:id' do
       @blog.update_attributes(params)
     end

 Now we've repeated the same path three times.
 With Renee, we can describe these kind of ideas in a simple, easy-to-read way.
-Here is the equivalent in Renee.
+Here is the equivalent in Renee:

     :::ruby
     path 'blog' do